 - 3 cups milk chocolate chips

-Spoon a small amount (about 1 Tbsp) of chocolate into a cupcake liner until the entire bottom of the liner is covered.
+- Spoon a small amount (about 1 tablespoon) of chocolate into a cupcake liner until the entire bottom of the liner is covered.